Dominance of extreme statistics in a prototype many-body Brownian ratchet

 [coordinate-name subscripts (i.e. $t$ and $y$, and later $s$ and $u$) denote partial derivatives].
 The first term on the right hand side of Eq. \eqref{eq:master} represents free diffusion of the obstacle.
 The remaining terms, which involve the shifted coordinates $x_i\to x_i-1$ and the Heaviside function $\Theta(x)$, represent stochastic growth of the filaments as constrained by the obstacle.
 Because obstacle diffusion is a continuous process, the mutual impenetrability of the obstacle and gel requires the boundary condition $P_y(\{y=x_i\})=0$ to prevent flux of probability to configurations that violate constraints of volume exclusion.
 For $N=1$, Eq. \eqref{eq:master} is identical to the equation of motion studied in Ref. \cite{Peskin}.

 We derive several exact relationships by evaluating moments of Eq. \eqref{eq:master} (detailed calculations appear in the \emph{SI}).
 In particular, at steady state the average $y$-current ($\int yP_t\,dx^N dy$) yields the mean drift velocity $v$.
-Integrating by parts, we can write this moment in terms of average structural properties, specifically the filament tip density $\rho(s)\equiv\int_{\{x_i<y\}}\sum_i\delta(s-y+x_i)P\, dx^Ndy$ at a distance $s$ from the obstacle:
+Integrating by parts over $y$, we can write this moment in terms of average structural properties, specifically the filament tip density $\rho(s)\equiv\int_{\{x_i<y\}}\sum_i\delta(s-y+x_i)P\, dx^Ndy$ at a distance $s$ from the obstacle [where $\delta(x)$ is the Dirac $\delta$-function]:

 According to this relation, the effective force exerted on the obstacle, $v/D$, is proportional to the average number of filaments \emph{in contact} with it, which is strongly shaped by multi-filament correlations.